Exercises

 3. 3Open through the front of the shoulders.
 Keep your ribs soft and step back slightly if you feel pinching.

-4. 4Hold the stretch for 90 seconds, then release gradually and notice how chest feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how chest feels before repeating or switching sides.

 Voiceover